 Skip to main content

-NineData Community Edition
+Introduction to NineData Community Edition

 What is NineData Community Edition?

-• Data Replication: NineData data replication supports offline and real-time data replication between multiple homogeneous and heterogeneous data sources.
+• Data Replication: NineData Data Replication supports offline and real-time data replication between multiple homogeneous and heterogeneous data sources.
 It is suitable for various business scenarios such as data migration, database scaling, database version upgrades, disaster recovery, multi-active in different locations, and data integration for data warehouses and data lakes.

 Core Values